Tom Sawyer (2000 film)

-Tom Sawyer is a 2000 animated musical comedy film directed by Paul Sabella and Phil Mendez.
+Tom Sawyer is a 2000 American animated musical adventure film directed by Paul Sabella and Phil Mendez.
 Released direct-to-video on April 4, 2000, the film was produced by MGM Animation.
-It is the only MGM Animation production not to available exclusively through Warner Home Video worldwide.
-This is also the final MGM Animation film before shutdown in 2002.
-It is an adaptation of Mark Twain's 1876 novel The Adventures of Tom Sawyer, with a cast of anthropomorphic animals instead of humans.
+This is the only MGM Animation production not to be available exclusively through Warner Home Video worldwide and is also the final MGM Animation film before the studio's closure in 2002.
+It is an adaptation of Mark Twain's 1876 novel The Adventures of Tom Sawyer, with a cast of anthropomorphic animals.
 Most of the characters' voices are generally performed by country music singers.